 “Russia killed Polish president” – Kaczynski family

-“The Kaczynski party is trying to mobilize its members under a slogan of traditional Polish-Russian strife, conflict and lack of confidence.
+Eugeniusz Smolar, Senior Fellow at the Center for International Relations, says there will always be some people in Poland who will question Russia's actions.“The Kaczynski party is trying to mobilize its members under a slogan of traditional Polish-Russian strife, conflict and lack of confidence.
 There is about eight per cent of the Polish population that does believe that this tragic accident was not an accident at all,” Eugeniusz Smolar points out, adding that anyway, any statements of Marcin Dubieniecki who is a private person, do not have any political significance.

-“In fact, the Polish investigation and Polish society in general, probably, even at the highest levels, are looking for a missing link which is a presumed order from Moscow to the Smolensk air-controllers to give the clearance, because they believe Moscow will be embarrassed if the Polish president had to fly elsewhere,” he says.
+Discussing Poland’s accusations Anton Bespalov from the Voice of Russia radio station suggests that Poland’s history of constant crisis in relations with Russia makes the Polish party search for something they believe is missing in the IAC’s report.“In fact, the Polish investigation and Polish society in general, probably, even at the highest levels, are looking for a missing link which is a presumed order from Moscow to the Smolensk air-controllers to give the clearance, because they believe Moscow will be embarrassed if the Polish president had to fly elsewhere,” he says.